 Your Thyroid Does WHAT?

-However, thyroid complications are becoming increasingly prevalent, especially Hashimoto’s disease (also known as autoimmune thyroiditis) and Graves disease.
+Your thyroid is an important organ but thyroid complications are becoming increasingly prevalent, especially Hashimoto’s disease (also known as autoimmune thyroiditis) and Graves disease.
 This makes thyroid health even more foundational!
 What does thyroid disease look like and how does our gut play a role in healing and preventing further thyroid issues?

 Honing In on Hashimoto’s Disease in Thyroid Health